Bamimore-Tomi/trip-op/Readme.md

 - Increased truck utilization from 60% to 80%
 - Improved daily trips per truck from 2 to 3
 - Reduced unserviced customer requests from 20% to 8%
-- Generated approximately $150K in additional annual revenue
+- Generated approximately $15K in additional monthly revenue
 - Decreased dispatcher workload by 40%

 ## Demo